simaobarroso/simaobarroso/README.md

 </div>

-If you want you can checkout some of my uni projets down below, as weel as some projects that i do on the side:
+If you want you can checkout some of my uni projets down below, as well as some projects that i do on the side:

 ## My college projects :floppy_disk:
 <!-- start college projects section -->